 James is a global health professional with experience in communications, advocacy, program management, grant writing, research, and development.
 His areas of expertise include LGBTQIA health care,HIV/AIDS, cholera, and malaria.

-James previously served as the Assistant Director of Performance Improvement for NYC Health + Hospitals, where he compiled and reviewed data analytics to drive clinical improvement, developed and implemented performance goals, and created communications materials for external publications.
-Prior to this, James worked for a network of federally qualified health centers, where he drafted and procured grants for LGBTQ+ health care access and built legal-medical partnerships within state and federal court systems.
+James previously served as the Assistant Director of Performance Improvement for NYC Health + Hospitals, where he managed multiple clinical improvement projects and served as a system-wide communications liaison.
+Prior to this, James worked for a network of federally qualified health centers, where he drafted and procured grants for LGBTQIA health care access and built legal-medical partnerships within state and federal court systems.

 James is a former Peace Corps volunteer, having spent a year in Ukraine working with PEPFAR and USAID on health reform, HIV/AIDS prevention, and human trafficking interventions.
-Prior to Peace Corps, he served as a global health consultant, working on the Bill & Melinda Gates Foundation’s “Grand Challenges” initiatives, the ExxonMobil Foundation’s malaria portfolio, and the UN Foundation’s “Free and Equal” campaign.
+Prior to the Peace Corps, he served as a global health consultant, working on the Bill & Melinda Gates Foundation’s “Grand Challenges” initiatives, the ExxonMobil Foundation’s malaria portfolio, and the UN Foundation’s “Free and Equal” campaign.

 James is currently a Master of Public Health candidate at the CUNY School of Public Health.
 He holds a Master of Arts in Politics from The New School for Social Research and a Bachelor of Arts in Politics from Eugene Lang College.
 James speaks English, Russian, Ukrainian, and Belarusian.